envytools/envytools/hwdocs/bus/hwsq.rst

 bits with the high 16 bits of previously used value.

 Thus, there are 2 32-bit state registers used for MMIO poke opcodes: ADDR and DATA.
-Both of these registers are per-slot on chipsets that have two executions slots.
+Both of these registers are per-slot on GPUs that have two executions slots.
 These registers are not directly accessible through MMIO.

 Opcode: 0xe2 <b0:7> <b8:15> <b16:23> <b24:31> - data #imm32 [NV41+]